daostack/arc/CONTRIBUTING.md

 # Testing and deploying

-These contracts are tested using the populus framework.
+These contracts are tested using the truffle framework

 ## Installation